+Mental/emotional

-Mental/emotional - o Communicate with employees on the importance of their wellbeing. - o Develop leaders that enable psychological safety for their teams. - o Host initiatives around self-care. boundaries and wellbeing. - o Encourage the use of the employee assistance provider (EAP) and the October Health mental wellbeing app.
-Financial - o Encourage the use of the JSE's financial wellbeing provider. - o Host webinars on money management, including savings and budget management. - o Introduce the services of a financial advisor to employees.
-Social - o Foster a culture of psychological safety where employees can communicate their feelings and boundaries. - o Leadership to engage employees on wellbeing and demonstrate care and empathy.
+- o Communicate with employees on the importance of their wellbeing. - o Develop leaders that enable psychological safety for their teams. - o Host initiatives around self-care. boundaries and wellbeing. - o Encourage the use of the employee assistance provider (EAP) and the October Health mental wellbeing app.

+- o Encourage the use of the JSE's financial wellbeing provider. - o Host webinars on money management, including savings and budget management. - o Introduce the services of a financial advisor to employees.